 There is also a high correlation between high blood pressure and the incidence of a first stroke.
 The CDC reports that approximately 8 out of 10 people having a first stroke also have high blood pressure.
 About ten years ago the American Heart Association published a recap of a large group study on the association between sudden sensorineural hearing loss and stroke.
 Researchers found that the there is a definitive and clear correlation between the two.
 The group within the study who had severe hearing loss was more than 150 percent more likely to experience a stroke within two years of the occurrence of a sudden hearing loss!
 Any potential disturbance in the blood flow to the tiny capillaries in the inner ear can cause permanent and devastating hearing loss, and it is theorized that the presence of high blood pressure impacts the blood flow to the delicate structures in the inner ear.

 With an increase in hearing loss, individuals often experience more feelings of isolation, loneliness, and depression.
-This can lead to lower speech understanding and even greater chance of dementia if left untreated.
+This can lead to lower speech understanding.
+There is even a link between untreated hearing loss and dementia.
 Because of this, it is strongly recommended that if you have any risk factors for hearing loss, such as high blood pressure, you should have your hearing thoroughly evaluated on an annual basis to detect early hearing loss before it is too late.